 - Provide support for the 1951 United Nations Convention Relating to the Status of Refugees (UN Refugee Convention), including Article 1(c), which provides that refugee status can cease where circumstances in connection with refugee status have ceased to exist.(2)

-- Recognise and address the root causes of the world’s refugee migration, including rapid population growth, resource scarcity, corruption, poverty, conflict and war (also see foreign aid funding in SUSTAINABLE POPULATION - GLOBAL policy).
+- Recognise and address the root causes of the world’s refugee migration, including rapid population growth pressures, resource scarcity, corruption, poverty, conflict and war. (also see foreign aid funding in SUSTAINABLE POPULATION - GLOBAL policy)

 - Remove all asylum seeker children from detention as soon as practicably possible.

-- Recognise that the first preference of genuine refugees is to live in peace in their region, and that given the scale of the global refugee crisis, this is a much more sustainable and cost effective solution than permanently resettling people into Australia.(3)(also see foreign aid funding in SUSTAINABLE POPULATION - GLOBAL policy)
+- Recognise that the first preference of genuine refugees is to live in peace in their region, and that given the scale of the global refugee crisis, foreign aid to achieve this can be a more sustainable and effective solution than permanently resettling people into new countries.(3)(also see foreign aid funding in SUSTAINABLE POPULATION - GLOBAL policy)

 - This intake is one of the top three per capita UN-facilitated permanent resettlements of refugees in the world, and would be counted within Australia’s total annual permanent immigration program of around 70,000 per annum (see SUSTAINABLE POPULATION & IMMIGRATION policy).

 - The UN works to return displaced peoples where safe to do so, such as to the former Yugoslavia (Croatia, Bosnia and Herzegovina): CLICK HERE